How to save money on printing costs

-If you’re looking for a cheap-and-easy-to-run option that also offers the ability to scan and photocopy – the Canon Pixma line is a great shout.
+If you're looking for a cheap and easy-to-run option that also offers the ability to scan and photocopy too, the Canon Pixma line is a great shout.

 The CANON PIXMA MG4250 Wireless Printer will set you back about £60 and will print ten pages of black and white text for about 29p.

 Ink replacement packs cost around £15 – £20, which should last a month or two.
 After your first pack, it may be cheaper still to use an ink refill company (see below).